© 2025 MICHIGAN PUBLIC

 They kind of don’t get to decide that.

-As described in the previous question, schools have to pass their operating millage to get full access to per-pupil funding at the rate set by the state.
+As explained above, schools must pass their operating millages to get full access to per-pupil funding at the rate set by the state.

-The state bases its contribution to the school based on the expectation that the district will pass an operating millage set at $18 per $1,000 in taxable value.
+The state expects that each district will pass an operating millage set at $18 per $1,000 in taxable value.
+So the state only gives schools enough funding to make up the difference between that millage and the maximum per-pupil funding set in state law.
 Again, for most districts, the millage only applies to secondary residences and commercial properties, so most homeowners don’t pay this tax.

 A 2019 report from Michigan State University called these operating millages “effectively a state rather than local tax.”